 Supervisors Issue Statement Regarding Rufus King High School Track Team Incident at Waterford High School

-MILWAUKEE – Milwaukee County Board Second Vice Chairwoman and 13th District Supervisor Priscilla E. Coggs-Jones, along with Supervisors Shawn Rolland, Justin Bielinski, Felesia A. Martin, Caroline Gómez-Tom, Kathleen Vincent, Jack Eckblad, and Juan Miguel Martinez issued the following statement regarding the May 7 track meet at Waterford High School, during which Rufus King athletes and families were subjected to sustained racist taunts, forcing the team to withdraw early for their own safety:
+MILWAUKEE – Milwaukee County Board Second Vice Chairwoman and 13th District Supervisor Priscilla E. Coggs-Jones, along with Supervisors Shawn Rolland, Justin Bielinski, Felesia A. Martin, Caroline Gómez-Tom, Kathleen Vincent, Jack Eckblad, Juan Miguel Martinez and Steven Shea issued the following statement regarding the May 7 track meet at Waterford High School, during which Rufus King athletes and families were subjected to sustained racist taunts, forcing the team to withdraw early for their own safety:

 “We urge the Wisconsin Interscholastic Athletic Association to declare the Waterford Invite an official rain-out, just as we would when weather threatens our athletes, because on May 7, Rufus King students were ‘showered’ not with rain but with sustained racist taunts, and Waterford Union High School failed to ensure their safety.